| Title: | Standardization of Raw Discrete Questionnaire Scores |

 further arguments passed to or from other methods. |

-object, which consists of named list
+GroupedScoreTable object, which consists of named list of

-object used for grouping
+ScoreTable objects and GroupConditions object used for grouping

 plot.GroupedScoreTable